Mahdi-Razi-Gandomani/music_generator_LSTM/README.md

 ### MIDI File Processing
 - **Loading MIDI Files**:
-  - The script loads MIDI files from a specified directory (`bach/`).
+  - Loads MIDI files from an input directory.
   - Files with the `.mid` extension are parsed using `music21.converter`.

 - **Extracting Notes and Chords**: